alan-ma/reddit-news-and-stocks/README.md

 ### Visualization Tools

 The interactive visualization tools have been hosted on a web server.
+Vue.js and Chart.js were used to create the web pages.

 Individual posts (original data): http://52.207.89.186:3000/visualization/individualPosts.html